lalitroshankhede/Simple_Card/README.md

 # Simple Card Build using HTML and CSS

 This project demonstrates how to create a simple card using HTML and CSS.
-Cards are a common UI component used in web development for displaying information in a structured and visually appealing way.

 ## Getting Started